 If you are searching for accommodation, try to steer clear of the red light district in Central Amsterdam.
 The accommodations in this area are pricier plus you will probably not be able to get some sleep from all the bars and the party noises that lasts through the night.
 Mind you the houses here are erected side by side, narrowly constructed due to building code regulations, and with super steep wooden staircases that will make you throw your suitcases with rollers out the door.
 I opted to stay outside central Amsterdam, in the district of Reigersbos near Reigersbos Metrostation.
 It’s a bit of travel from Central Amsterdam but I don’t mind walking thru this beautiful path to and from my host’s place everyday.

 There’s a tourist spot just 15 minutes train ride from Central Amsterdam where you can experience authentic Dutch windmills, historical houses, small picturesque coffee shops with lots of kinds of pastry and of course, their cheese.
 You will want to kill the bake shop owner for beautifully laying out all the deliciously glazed pastries.
 Never mind the calorie count my dear.
 Oh I liked it better paired with their Euro2,00 fresh orange juice.
 This place is called Zaanse Schans.
 You need to come here when visiting Amsterdam.
 I have no words, just go and book a day to visit.
 Here is their website.
 I regretted spending only a few hours in this magical place because simply there is so much to see!
 I will definitely be back soon!
 If you want to rent a bike, there is one bike rental shop right on the train platform.
 Hard to miss it.

 If you’ve been to Amsterdam and have more tips to share for first-timers, share it in the comment section below!

 Liked this post?
-Share it using the sharing buttons below, sharing is caring!
+Share it using the sharing buttons below, sharing is sexy!